leo-mazz/freshair/doc/instructions.md

 If you're in a team, you can assign a team to your post.
 It will then be displayed in your team's page.
 In order for your post to be actually published, make sure that the 'Is published?' checkbox is checked.
 Please write a short body for your post, it will be displayed in the multiple posts view.
+To embed content (for example from YouTube or MixCloud), get the embed code and copy it as HTML, after clicking on the 'Source' button in the editor.
+Please use as little formatting as possible.
+Setting your text bold or italic is definitely ok, changing its background-color is almost definitely not ok.
+Some code you add may be filtered away before being presented to users.
+If you have any special need, get in touch with the webmaster.
+You can upload your own pictures by using the 'Image' button.

 ### Reviews
 If your post is a review, you can add a rating to it (it will be appropriately represented by the website with a 0 to 5 stars graphic).
 To do so, before publishing a post, add 'Post Metadata' to it, selecting the type 'rating' and inserting a numeric score from 0 to 10.